How Will a Drinking and Driving Conviction Affect My Car Insurance?

 Rates Will Go Up

-Assuming your car insurance carrier has decided to keep your business, your rate will go up.
-It will typically happen at the first renewal after the conviction is final.
+Don’t assume that just because you don’t notice an immediate increase that this means nothing will happen – the rate hike will typically happen at the first renewal after the conviction is final.
 This means if your policy renews January 1st and your conviction is final January 2nd, you probably won't see a rate increase for another six months.
-It is possible to be with a company with super strict underwriters who might have the authority to make a more immediate change.
+It is also possible to be with a company with super strict underwriters who might have the authority to make a more immediate change.

-How Much Will It Go Up?
+How Much Will My Premiums Increase?

 If you receive a notice of non-renewal, it is a good idea to talk with your insurance agent.
 Ask if there are any other options for you.
 It is important to speak with your agent especially if you have an independent agent.
 An independent insurance agent will most likely have another insurance company to place your business in.
 Then you can keep your same familiar and hopefully great agent.

-How Long Will a DUI Conviction Affect Your Car Insurance
+How Long Will a DUI Conviction Affect Your Car Insurance?

-Many states will require a SR22 filing in order to monitor your car insurance active status.
-Basically because you have raised red flags about your judgement behind the wheel, the state wants verification you maintain insurance coverage.
-With an SR22 filing applied to your car insurance policy, the insurance carrier will automatically notify the state of any changes to your policy most importantly whether the policy is in active or cancelled status.
-SR22 is not very expensive, but at this point any increase to your policy is a lot to bare.
+If you are convicted of a serious offense that puts other drivers at risk, you’re not just considered an insurance risk, but a risk to the public as well.
+Many states will require an SR22 filing in order to monitor your car insurance active status.
+Basically, because you have raised red flags about your judgment behind the wheel, the state wants verification you maintain insurance coverage.
+With an SR22 filing applied to your car insurance policy, the insurance carrier will automatically notify the state of any changes to your policy most importantly whether the policy is inactive or canceled status.